ananyo141/hornet-assignment-golang/README.md

 ## Overview

 This project is a backend server application for a book management system.
 It supports two types of users: Admin and Regular users, each with distinct functionalities.
-The application is built to handle user authentication, book management (addition and deletion of books), and dynamically serve book lists based on user roles.
+The application is built to handle user authentication, book management (addition and deletion of books).

 ## Project Structure